-the Paseo del Este development ("Paseo del Este").
-Paseo del Este is being developed primarily by Hunt Communities Group, Inc. and certain affiliates thereof, (collectively, "Hunt") and B&G/Sunrise Joint Venture ("B&G"), and is planned to include approximately 4,300 acres of land.
+Status of Development......The Participant Districts are being developed primarily for single family residential, commercial and industrial purposes, and are within the Paseo del Este development ("Paseo del Este").
+Paseo del Este is being developed primarily by Hunt Communities Group, Inc. ("Hunt") and certain affiliates thereof, and B&G/Sunrise Joint Venture ("B&G"), and is planned to include approximately 4,300 acres of land.
 Approximately 10 percent of this land is currently owned by the Texas General Land Office ("GLO") and is under an option contract to Hunt through Hunt's arrangement with B&G. In 1998, B&G entered into a purchase option contract with the GLO as to all of the approximately 4,300 acres planned to comprise Paseo del Este.
-In 2002, Hunt purchased an assignment of such option contract as to 3,400 acres planned for residential and interior commercial development, which arrangement allows Hunt to exercise the B&G option with respect to GLO-owned land within Participant Districts 2-11, including the District.
+In 2002, a Hunt affiliate purchased an assignment of such option contract as to 3,400 acres planned for residential and interior commercial development, which arrangement allows Hunt to exercise the B&G option with respect to GLO-owned land within Participant Districts 2-11, including the District.
 Subsequently, B&G conveyed to Hunt certain land located in Participant District No. 1 on which land B&G had previously exercised its purchase option with GLO.
-As of August 31, 2019, approximately 6,584 single family residential lots have been developed within Paseo del Este, and approximately 6,096 homes are completed or are in various stages of construction in Paseo del Este, including approximately 485 lots and 473 homes within the District.
+As of September 30, 2019, approximately 6,584 single family residential lots have been developed within Paseo del Este, and approximately 6,096 homes are completed or are in various stages of construction in Paseo del Este, including approximately 1,146 lots and 854 homes within the District.